The Next MWBA Tournament

 It’s on February 18, 2026, at Fisher’s Landing Resort, on the Lower Colorado River.
 Fisher’s Landing is about 20 mi north of Yuma, and just a cast away from Martinez Lake.
 The Landing complex includes our Launch Ramp, public docks, restaurant, bar, small grocery store (think compact Circle K; really compact), showers for public use ($$; bring your own towel, soap, etc.), and some of the conveniences of home.

-Pay for campsites at the small (signed) HQ, or sometimes in the restaurant.
-Sometimes, powered spaces for rigs are available for transient visitors.
-VBO homes are available in the area (they tend to be pricey), but other lodging is quite distant (easily 20 mi or more away).
+Sometimes, spaces with electrical outlets are available for transient visitors with rigs.
+VBO homes are also available in the area (they tend to be pricey), but other lodging (e.g motels) is easily 20 mi or more away.

 Fishing-wise, our anglers will search for plentiful bass downriver and upriver from the Landing, in off-river lakes and backwaters or even in the main river channel.
+Bass could be spawning.
 Be ready for tule fishing at its best.
 Lunkers lurk there, so bring your best stout jig-pitching rig.
 You’ll also see and be able to fish more docks than exist on all the inland lakes we haunt.

-Boaters who haven’t fished The River are often reluctant to give it a try.
+Boaters who haven’t fished The River are often reluctant or simply refuse to give it a try.
 That’s a shame.
-Sure, dramatic flow changes cause channels and sandbars to move around.
+Sure, dramatic flow changes (the Colorado River is just a big pipe for myriad water uses) cause channels and sandbars to move around.
 Last week’s Glory Hole might be this week’s sandbar.
+And the water might rise or lower a foot or three over 24 hr.

 Option #1.
 Be cautious.
 Take it slow, until you lay down reliable trails (don’t trust old trails!).

 Option #2: Follow a boat with California registration.
-It will be moving fast.
-Stay close enough to plow their wake, but far enough back to stop when it hits a sandbar.
+It will probably be moving fast.
+Stay close enough to plow their wake, but far enough back to stop if (when) it hits a sandbar.
 Then, ease your way around it.
 Be sure to wave; they would if your boat were beached.
+But you should wave with all five fingers.

 Option #3: Test the water by Co-Angling a time or two.